πŸš€ Launch mobile apps 10x faster with Next.jsGet NextNative β†’

 Hey, builder πŸ‘‹

-Here's a quick guide to get your project up and start shipping cool mobile apps with NextNative.
+Here's a quick guide to get your project up and start shipping awesome mobile apps with NextNative fast.

 1. In your terminal, run the following commands one-by-one: